Sydneychick2748/password-generator/README.md

-When you are asked for special Characters to include in the password, you can click the "ok" button or if you do not have special Characters, then click the "cancel" button.
+When you are asked for special Characters to include in the password, you can click the "ok" button or if you do not want any  special Characters in your password, then click the "cancel" button.